Tual: Geography

+North Dullah Island District (Kecamatan Pulau Dullah Utara) comprises the northern half of Dullah Island, and 22 smaller islands, while the more urbanised South Dullah Island District (Kecamatan Pulau Dullah Selatan) comprises the southern part of Dullah Island and 7 smaller islands.

 Economy

 The city produced 3.9 tons of galangal, 3.7 tons of turmeric, and 2.02 tons of ginger in 2019.
 This is a sharp decrease from the previous year, in which the city produced 11 tons of galangal, 4.2 tons of turmeric, and 3.45 tons of ginger, suggesting a decline in the agricultural sector and a shift to the industry and service sectors.
 Other agricultural commodities such as sweet potatoes and cassava also experienced a decline in production, from 21 tons to 14 tons and 107 tons to 76 tons, respectively.
 Another sector, fishery, contributes significantly to the local economy, in which there were 30,638 tons of seafood products from the city in 2019, ranging from tuna to shrimp.
 In the industry sector, fish meal production is the main industry product with an investment value of more than $680,000.
 There are 12 registered restaurants in the city, not counting informal restaurants and shops.
 Unemployment rate was 9.3% as of 2019.

 As the city's location is isolated and dependent on logistics from the sea, it is very prone to high inflation.
 The inflation rate in 2020 was 1.15%, which was the highest inflation rate in Indonesia that year.